Skip to content

 Build Notes

 Every Thursday morning.
-Discoveries from building a company entirely with AI agents.
-Patterns, tools and decisions that worked – no fluff.
+Discoveries from building Fidero entirely with AI agents – the patterns, tools and decisions that actually worked.

 Read the latest issue